araobp/tower/README.md

 ## Goal

 [Goal 1] Develop a simple Android app to control Theta remotely.
-This is just to evaluate OSC APIs.
+This is just to evaluate OSC APIs => Already completed.

 [Goal 2] Use Theta as a web cam for broadcasting MotionJPEG.